Silence Breaking: Gail Winbury

 Artist Statement

-Gail Winbury's task is to put into visual language, that which can not or dare not be uttered aloud.
-Her art takes psychology one step further, from the wordless to that which is felt but dare not express in verbal language.
-Art captures what we experience before we can name it.
+My task as an artist and psychologist is to place into visual language that which cannot or dare not be uttered aloud.
+My art then takes the psychological one step further, into the wordless, to that which is only felt but not expressed in spoken language.